percy/cli/packages/cli-snapshot/README.md

-  -b, --base-url=base-url                          the base url pages are hosted at when snapshotting -c, --config=config                              configuration file path -d, --dry-run                                    prints a list of pages to snapshot without snapshotting -h, --allowed-hostname=allowed-hostname          allowed hostnames -q, --quiet                                      log errors only -t, --network-idle-timeout=network-idle-timeout  asset discovery idle timeout -v, --verbose                                    log everything --clean-urls                                     rewrite static index and filepath URLs to be clean --disable-cache                                  disable asset discovery caches
+  -b, --base-url=base-url                          the base url pages are hosted at when snapshotting -c, --config=config                              configuration file path -d, --dry-run                                    prints a list of pages to snapshot without snapshotting -h, --allowed-hostname=allowed-hostname          allowed hostnames to capture in asset discovery -q, --quiet                                      log errors only -t, --network-idle-timeout=network-idle-timeout  asset discovery network idle timeout -v, --verbose                                    log everything --clean-urls                                     rewrite static index and filepath URLs to be clean --debug                                          debug asset discovery and do not upload snapshots --disable-cache                                  disable asset discovery caches

   --files=files                                    [default: **/*.{html,htm}] one or more globs matching static file